 There are two types of NAEP assessments that are administered on alternating years: Main or State/TUDA NAEP and National/Long-Term Trend NAEP.
 In addition, there are often special studies conducted during NAEP testing.

 Main NAEP is conducted every other year (odd numbered years).
 It yields public school State results for grades 4 and 8, and public/nonpublic National results for grades 4, 8, and 12.
 There also are a select number of urban districts that participate in the Trial Urban District Assessment (TUDA).
 Milwaukee participated in TUDA in 2009, 2011, and 2013.

 These assessments follow the frameworks developed by the National Assessment Governing Board (NAGB).
 NAEP assessments include selected response and constructed response questions and sometimes include the use of calculators and other ancillary materials.
-Some assessments are computer-based.
+Some assessments are technology-based (on laptops or tablets).
 Each year NAEP releases a number of previously operational items.
-By using NAEP questions tool, one can review these items, performance statistics, scoring rubrics, and sample student work.
+By using the NAEP questions tool, one can review these items, performance statistics, scoring rubrics, and sample student work.

 The content of Main NAEP is designed to align with current national instructional practice.
 As a result, frameworks and content have evolved over time.
 Main NAEP can be used for short-term trend analysis.
 The more reliable instrument for national change over time is Long-Term Trend NAEP.

 Beginning in 2003, NAEP assessments were conducted under the No Child Left Behind law which links participation to Title 1 funds.
 The law states that any school selected for participation in NAEP in grades 4 and 8 must participate if the district wishes to receive Title 1 funds.